frilan/frilan/packages/console/README.md

 # @frilan/console

-The Console is a client application that provides a user interface to manage and register to tournaments.
+The Console is a client application that provides a user interface to manage and register for tournaments.

 - [Installation](#installation)
   * [Prerequisites](#prerequisites)